-A main planar anisotropy (S1 foliation) of L-S type can be recognized in all the metamorphic units as the axial plane foliation of isoclinal decimetric to kilometric scale folds (Fig. 12).
+A main planar anisotropy (S1 foliation) of L-S type can be recognized in all the metamorphic units as the axial plane foliation of isoclinal decimetric to kilometric scale folds (Fig. 14).

-Foliation bears a WSW-ENE trending mineral and extension lineation (Fig. 13) which appears to be parallel to the long axes of the stretched pebble clasts in marble breccias and in quarzitic metaconglomerates.
+Foliation bears a WSW-ENE trending mineral and stretching lineation (Fig. 15) which appears to be parallel to the long axes of the stretched pebble clasts in marble breccias and in quarzitic metaconglomerates.
 Finite strain data from deformed marble breccias, reduction spot and strain fringe indicate X/Z strain ratios of from 4:1 to 13:1 with an average of 7:1.
-The finite strain ellipsoid varies from the field of flattening to constriction with aspect ratios K between 0.14/0.64 in the west to 0.15/3.34 in the east (KLIGFIELD et alii, 1981; SCHULTZ, 1996).
+The finite strain ellipsoid varies from the field of flattening to constriction with aspect ratios K between 0.14/0.64 in the west to 0.15/3.34 in the east (Kligfield et al., 1981; Schultz, 1996).

-In the Autochthon Auctt. unit kilometric scale D1 isoclinal fold structures can be observed; from west to east are the Carrara syncline, the Vinca-Forno anticline, the Orto di Donna-M.Altissimo-M.Corchia syncline and the M.Tambura anticline.
-The two main antiform-anticline structures are cored by Paleozoic basement rocks, whereas Mesozoic metasediments are present in the core of synclines (Fig. 11).
+In the Autochthon Auctt, unit kilometric scale D1 isoclinal fold structures can be observed; from west to east are the Carrara syncline, the Vinca-Forno anticline, the Orto di Donna- M. Altissimo-M. Corchia syncline and the M.